-- At this age, it's OK to let your child cry it out in her crib for a little while -- after you've determined that she isn't sick, hungry, or uncomfortable.
+- At this age, it's OK to let your child cry it out in their crib for a little while -- after you've determined that they aren't sick, hungry, or uncomfortable.

 - Encourage downtime by putting your child in a quiet, dark room and turning on soothing music.

-- Give your child toys that help her learn how things fit together, such as easy puzzles and shapes sorters.
+- Give your child toys that help them learn how things fit together, such as easy puzzles and shapes sorters.

-- Make sure your child gets enough calcium needed for strong bones by giving her plenty of milk, yogurt, and cheese.
+- Make sure your child gets enough calcium needed for strong bones by giving them plenty of milk, yogurt, and cheese.